 Ms Sharon Loder has a Bachelor of Laws (QUT), a Bachelor of Business (HRM) and a Master of Laws (UQ).
 She was admitted as a Solicitor of the Supreme Court of Queensland in 1992 and since 2000 as a Barrister of the Supreme Court of Queensland and High Court of Australia.

 Ms Loder is a graduate member of the Australian Institute of Company Directors.
-She has many years experience in senior and executive positions in law enforcement or integrity commissions.
+She has many years experience in senior and executive positions in law enforcement and integrity commissions.
 These include her terms as Executive Director, Investigation Division at the NSW Independent Commission Against Corruption, as Executive Legal Officer and as Director, Misconduct Investigations at the Queensland Crime and Misconduct Commission, and as Manager of the Legal Unit, State Crime Operations Command, Queensland Police Service (QPS).

 Mr Paul Alsbury has a Bachelor of Business (Accountancy) (QUT), a Bachelor of Laws (QUT) and a Master of Laws (QUT).
 He was admitted in Queensland as a Solicitor in 1999 and as a Barrister in 2001.
 Mr Alsbury is also admitted as a Solicitor in England and Wales, and is a Graduate Member of the Australian Institute of Company Directors.